intfish/frak-slang/README.md

 ## Limitations

-* Currently preprocessor directives inside functions are not evaluated
+* Preprocessor directives inside functions are not handled

 ## Install